Business energy prices are now a part of what’s been going down this 2020.

 7 energy suppliers changed their prices to match Ofgem’s energy price cap.

 1. British Gas – 7% reduction on the average rate

 Following their announcement in August 2020, British Gas’s price cut on their standard rates took effect in October 2020, where they deducted at least 7% from the average rate.

 This is an average cut of £84 for British Gas consumers, leading to an average bill of at least £1,041 per year.

 To match the falling price cap, the well-known energy company previously announced a 2% price cut for its clients, which lowered the average bill for these customers by £19 per year.

-Their prices have lowered to an average of £1,158, which is £3 below the maximum allowed price for the latest price cap level.
+They have lowered their business energy prices to an average of £1,158.
+That’s £3 below the maximum price for the latest price cap level.

 In August 2019, the energy company cut the cost of its standard tariff by 6%, resulting in an average bill of £ 1,177 from October 1, 2019, in line with the price cap.